INTERESTED IN OUR WORK?

 The first of its kind in the nation, the Governor's Prevention of Domestic and Sexual Violence Task Force was created in 2011 to evaluate Vermont’s domestic and sexual violence prevention resources and programs, identify gaps in services, identify ways to increase coordination of prevention efforts around the state, and make recommendations to enhance and improve prevention efforts in Vermont.

-Task Force membership included appointees from business, law enforcement, corrections, health, the LGBTQ community, women’s rights (a staffer from the Vermont Commission on Women), the disability community, and experts in the field of child abuse and neglect and domestic and sexual violence.
+Task Force membership included appointees from business, law enforcement, corrections, health, the LGBTQ community, Vermont Commission on Women, the disability community, and experts in the field of child abuse and neglect and domestic and sexual violence.
 The group was chaired by Bethany Pombar, Prevention Specialist at the Vermont Network Against Domestic and Sexual Violence, the umbrella organization for Vermont’s domestic violence and rape crisis shelters and centers.
 The Task Force was diverse in expertise and perspective but all members had in common real world contact with violence survivors and a commitment to exploring what might help reduce violence in Vermont.

 Workgroups of the taskforce examined data collection, college campus prevention efforts, workplace approaches, men’s attitudes, military practices, effective social change campaigns and prevention practices currently in place.
 The report features 7 recommendations:

 1. Support the creation and implementation of a comprehensive statewide plan to prevent domestic and sexual violence